-Camiguin is one of the most impressive and varied islands in the Philippines.
-The very fact that it is the place with the most volcanoes per square meter in the world can make you dream about its truly magical landscape.
-There is so much to see and do in Camiguin, which makes it an ideal island if you are active, if you’re not only looking for beaches on your trip around the Philippines and if you’re a nature lover.
-Plus, even today, it still retains the charm of being an island barely developed for tourism, so unless you visit on local holidays, it’s very likely you’ll have many of these places to see in Camiguin all to yourself.
+Camiguin is one of the most impressive and diverse islands in the Philippines.
+The fact that it has more volcanoes per square kilometer than anywhere else in the world gives you an idea of just how dramatic its landscapes are.
+There’s so much to see and do in Camiguin, making it ideal if you love active trips, nature, and destinations that offer more than just beaches on your trip around the Philippines.
+Plus, even today, it still has the charm of an island that hasn’t been overdeveloped for tourism, so unless you visit on local holidays, there’s a good chance you’ll have many of these places in Camiguin all to yourself.

-Hiking among volcanoes, natural pools, huge waterfalls, diving, snorkeling… We’ve been visiting since 2010 (the last time for a full 2 weeks!) and we dream of going back, so we’re going to tell you all its secrets so you can enjoy it to the fullest.
-Keep reading and discover what to do in Camiguin, Philippines.
+Hiking among volcanoes, swimming in natural pools, visiting huge waterfalls, diving, snorkeling… We’ve been visiting Camiguin since 2010 (most recently for two full weeks!) and we’re already dreaming of going back, so we’re going to share all our tips and favorite spots so you can enjoy it to the fullest.
+Keep reading and discover the best things to do in Camiguin, Philippines.

 How many days to stay in Camiguin

 If you keep reading, you’re going to be amazed by the number of places to see in Camiguin.
-Being such a fascinating island, with so many things to do, it would be a pity to stay less than 3 full days.
-When we talk about full days, we mean days that exclude the inbound and outbound transfers.
+Being such a fascinating island, with so many things to do, it would be a shame to stay for less than 3 full days.
+By full days, we mean days that don’t include arrival or departure transfers.

 If you can, stay at least 4 or 5.
 We promise you’ll fall in love with Camiguin.
-As we told you, we stayed 2 full weeks last time and we assure you we didn’t have a single day to spare.
+As we mentioned, we stayed for two full weeks on our last visit and we assure you we didn’t have a single day to spare.

-- Motorbike loop: Katibawasan Falls, The Walkaway Old Volcano, Sunken Cemetery, and Ardent Hot Springs
+- Motorbike loop: Katibawasan Falls, Walkway to the Old Volcano, Sunken Cemetery, and Ardent Hot Springs

 - Motorbike loop: Tuasan Falls, Bura Soda Water Swimming Pool, Sto.
 Niño Cold Spring, and Moro Tower

-Even so, we advise splitting the visits to Mantigue and White Island into 2 days and taking it easy.
+Even so, we recommend visiting Mantigue and White Island on 2 separate days and taking it easy.
 Seriously, Camiguin is a beautiful island that doesn’t deserve to be rushed.

 DO YOU LIKE OUR CONTENT?
 Help us keep the site alive.

-Keeping this website up to date —from researching routes, testing accommodations and writing every guide
+Keeping this website up to date — from researching routes and testing accommodation to writing every guide

-and answering hundreds of your questions daily— takes time, energy, and more coffees than we’ll admit.
+and answering hundreds of your questions — takes time, energy, and more coffees than we’d care to admit.

 - You pay exactly the same (sometimes even less thanks to our discounts).

-- We receive a small commission that we reinvest in continuing to work,
+- We receive a small commission that we reinvest in keeping the site running,

-researching, and publishing free guides. - You get the same price, we can continue creating independent content,
+researching, and publishing free guides. - You get the same price, we can keep creating independent content,

 and everybody wins.

-Thanks for supporting this project and for joining us in every corner of the Philippines.
+Thanks for supporting this project and joining us as we explore every corner of the Philippines.

 Where is Camiguin

-Little Camiguin is a province belonging to the Northern Mindanao region and lies 12 kilometers off the coast of this huge island.
+Small but mighty Camiguin is a province in the Northern Mindanao region and lies 12 kilometers off the coast of Mindanao.
 To give you an idea, it is 53 kilometers south of Bohol and 102 kilometers west of Siquijor.
-As you can read in great detail in How to get to Camiguin, it is easily accessible from Bohol and Mindanao (Balingoan) by boat and from Cebu by plane.
+As we explain in detail in How to get to Camiguin, it is easily accessible from Bohol and Mindanao (Balingoan) by boat and from Cebu by plane.

 The island has 2 main ports, Benoni and Balbagon, as well as a small airport.
 We’ve marked them all on the map below.

-If you’ve heard the word Mindanao and already got scared, don’t!
-Camiguin, just like Siargao (which geographically also belongs to the Mindanao area), is a completely safe island for travelers.
+If the word Mindanao makes you nervous, don’t worry!
+Camiguin, just like Siargao (which is also geographically part of the Mindanao island group), is considered a safe island for travelers.

 Things to see and do in Camiguin

-Like every island in the Philippines, Camiguin has its own peculiarities and attractions that make it very different from those around it.
-Something that truly stands out is its very mountainous orography.
-We are looking at a volcanic island made up of four stratovolcanoes, three of which have several domes.
-This, together with its lush nature, means that for many the island is a “little Hawaii” and that, beyond the things to do in Camiguin, the most interesting thing is to enjoy its landscapes as you go around, as well as its simplicity, lack of mass tourism and, of course, the contagious joy of its people.
+Like many islands in the Philippines, Camiguin has its own character and attractions that make it very different from those around it.
+One thing that really stands out is its mountainous terrain.
+This is a volcanic island made up of four stratovolcanoes, three of which have several domes.
+This, together with its lush greenery, is why many people call the island a “little Hawaii” and why, beyond ticking off the main things to do in Camiguin, one of the best experiences is simply enjoying the landscapes as you explore, along with its simplicity, lack of mass tourism and, of course, the infectious warmth of its people.

 1. Enjoy Camiguin’s beautiful waterfalls

-With so many mountains and high volcanoes, it won’t sound strange if we tell you that Camiguin has several beautiful waterfalls where you can take a refreshing dip.
-Here we cover the most interesting ones and we advise you not to miss any.
+With so many mountains and towering volcanoes, it won’t surprise you to hear that Camiguin has several beautiful waterfalls where you can take a refreshing dip.
+Below, we cover the most interesting ones, and we recommend not missing any of them.

 Katibawasan Falls

-The highest waterfall in Camiguin awaits with its 70‑meter drop and a beautiful setting, although it has now been slightly “developed” for tourism and you’ll find a few picnic tables.
-You can take a refreshing dip in its pool without any problem.
+Camiguin’s highest waterfall awaits, with a 70-meter drop and a beautiful setting, although it has now been lightly “developed” for tourism and you’ll find a few picnic tables.
+You can take a refreshing dip in the pool at its base.
 The entrance fee is 75 pesos and you can get there easily by motorbike or tricycle.
 Open from 8am to 5pm.

-A traveler‑to‑traveler tip: get up early and you’ll have these waterfalls to yourself.
-Even so, keep in mind that, being surrounded by lots of vegetation, the best time to see them with light is around midday.
+Pro travel tip: get up early and you may have the falls all to yourself.
+That said, keep in mind that, being surrounded by lots of vegetation, the best time to see them in good light is around midday.
 Your call!

 Tuasan Falls

-These are the waterfalls in Camiguin with the greatest flow and are perfect for a swim.
-They’ve been slightly urbanized, but they’ve remained fairly “natural” and they also work great if you’re touring the island’s interior (which we highly recommend).
+This is the most powerful waterfall in Camiguin and is perfect for a swim.
+The area has been lightly developed, but it has remained fairly “natural” and it’s also a great stop if you’re exploring the island’s interior (which we highly recommend).
 The entrance fee is 75 pesos.
 Open from 8am to 5pm.

 Binanwagan Falls

-Located north of Sagay, they’re also known as Hidden Falls, since they’re less visited than the previous ones, so it’s possible you’ll have them to yourself.
-The waterfall is by no means as impressive as the others we mention in this guide, but if you’re in the mood for a little adventure, this is your place.
+Located north of Sagay, Binanwagan Falls is also known as Hidden Falls, as it’s less visited than the waterfalls mentioned above, so there’s a good chance you’ll have it all to yourself.
+The waterfall is by no means as impressive as the others we mention in this guide, but if you’re in the mood for a little adventure, this is the place for you.

-Getting there can be a bit of an odyssey and you may not find them, but it’s worth trying.
-First you have to drive to this point, before reaching the bridge.
-Be very careful because it is a winding road with quite a slope, so you’ll have to pay even more attention on the way down, when your brakes will suffer.
+Getting there can be a bit of an adventure, and you may not find it, but it’s worth trying.
+First, you have to drive to this point, just before the bridge.
+Be very careful because it is a winding road with a fairly steep incline, so you’ll have to pay even more attention on the way down, when your brakes will be working harder.
 Once there, you’ll see some stairs on the left (there’s a turquoise sign) and, when you reach the water tank with pipes, you’ll have to turn left.
-There begins a kind of path through the forest that’s a bit slippery and it’s not unusual to come across the odd leech, so we recommend wearing proper footwear and long pants.
-In total it will take you about 45–60 minutes.
+From there, a rough path begins through the forest that’s a bit slippery and it’s not unusual to come across the occasional leech, so we recommend wearing proper footwear and long pants.
+In total, it will take you about 45–60 minutes.

-If you feel like going but are afraid of getting lost (we already said it’s easy to miss the path), you can also look for a guide at the Camiguin tourism office.
-Normally they charge about 600 pesos per group.
+If you feel like going but are worried about getting lost (we already said it’s easy to miss the path), you can also look for a guide at the Camiguin tourism office.
+Guides usually charge around 600 pesos per group.

-Update 2026: a reader tells us that in the final downhill stretch there has been a major rockfall and the path has disappeared, and that the falls have been partially covered with rocks from the landslide.
-In addition, the road down is super steep, so some travelers have even had accidents due to brake failure.
-Because of this, although we could have removed the falls from the guide, we’re noting it here so you don’t think we simply skipped them.
-We only prioritize your safety.
+Update 2026: a reader tells us that there has been a major rockfall on the final downhill stretch and the path has disappeared, and that the falls have been partially covered with rocks from the landslide.
+In addition, the road down is extremely steep, so some travelers have even had accidents due to brake failure.
+For that reason, rather than removing the falls from the guide, we’re noting it here so you don’t think we skipped them.
+We simply want to prioritize your safety.

-2. Island hopping: visit its neighboring islands, with idyllic white‑sand beaches
+2. Island hopping: visit Camiguin’s neighboring islands, with idyllic white-sand beaches

-Although the beaches of Camiguin are not the most photogenic, as most of them are black sand, there are two neighboring islands that fully deserve an island‑hopping trip.
+Although the beaches of Camiguin are not the most photogenic, as most of them are black sand, there are two nearby islands that are well worth an island-hopping trip.

-You can combine both islands if you organize yourself well.
-Thus, you can go to Mantigue and watch the sunset at White Island or do it the other way around: sunrise at White Island and a visit to Mantigue.
+You can combine both islands if you plan it well.
+You can visit Mantigue and then watch the sunset at White Island, or do it the other way around: watch the sunrise at White Island and then visit Mantigue.

 Read all about these excursions in Island hopping in Camiguin.